Tuesday, July 14, 2026

 In our opinion, FXSI should not be treated as a trustworthy broker.

-If you are asking “is FXSI scam”, the safest answer is:
+If you are asking “is FXSI scam”, the safest practical answer is: do not deposit funds unless the broker can provide strong, independently verifiable proof of regulation and ownership.

 RELATED ARTICLES